aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Illegal length (AXI-4 write doesn't match length).

+-   Illegal AXI-Size (only full width 512-bit transfers, size=0b110 are supported)

+-   Timeout.
+Once a transaction starts, the entire transaction (address, data, and response) must complete in 8us or it will timeout.

+__** NOTE: If a timeout occurs, the PCIM bus will no longer be functional.
+This can be cleared by clearing the AFI.
+Refer to [HOWTO_detect_shell_timeout.md](./HOWTO_detect_shell_timeout.md) ** __

 <a name="axi_lite_interfaces_for_register_access"></a>
 ## AXI-Lite interfaces for register access -- (SDA, OCL, BAR1)

 There are three AXI-L master interfaces (Shell is master) that can be used for register access interfaces.
 Each interface is sourced from a different PCIe PF/BAR.
-Breaking this info multiple interfaces allows for different software entities to have a control interface into the CL:
+Breaking this into multiple interfaces allows for different software entities to have a control interface into the CL:

 -   SDA AXI-L: Associated with MgmtPF, BAR4.
-If the developer is using AWS OpenCL runtime Lib (As in SDAccel case), this interface will be used for performance monitors etc.
+If the developer is using AWS OpenCL runtime Lib (as in SDAccel case), this interface will be used for performance monitors etc.
 -   OCL AXI-L: Associated with AppPF, BAR0.
-If the developer is using AWS OpenCL runtime lib(As in SDAccel case), this interface will be used for openCL Kernel access
+If the developer is using AWS OpenCL runtime lib(as in SDAccel case), this interface will be used for openCL Kernel access
 -   BAR1 AXI-L: Associated with AppPF, BAR1.

 Please refer to [PCI Address map](./AWS_Fpga_Pcie_Memory_Map.md) for a more detailed view of the address map.

 #### AXI Slave (AXI-Lite/PCIS) CL Error reporting

-Each AXI-4 transaction is terminated with a response (BRESP/RRESP).
-The AXI-4 responses may signal an error such as Slave Error, or Decode Error.
+Each AXI (AXI-4/AXI-L) transaction is terminated with a response (BRESP/RRESP).
+The AXI responses may signal an error such as Slave Error, or Decode Error.
 PCIe also has error reporting for non-posted requests (Unsupported Requests/Completer Abort).
 The shell does not propagate the AXI-4 error responses to the PCIe bus.
 All PCIe cycles are terminated with non-errored responses.
 The AXI-4 errors are reported through the Management PF and can be retrieved by the AFI Management Tools metric reporting APIs.

 ### Accessing Aligned/Unaligned addresses from PCIe (Shell is Master, CL is Slave):

-Shell supports DW aligned and unaligned transfers from PCIe (address is aligned/not aligned to DW-4byte boundary)
+The Shell supports DW aligned and unaligned transfers from PCIe (address is aligned/not aligned to DW-4byte boundary)

 Following are a few examples of how aligned and Unaligned access from PCIe to CL on DMA_PCIS interface work: